-Planning document Miniumum Advertising and exhibition timeframes requirements Type B Developments 21 days from Notification letter sent to the date of the all owners and occupiers of This applies to applications for development where a proposal is advertisement adjoining and surrounding likely to have a potential impact on a broader scale than Type A in the local properties (as shown in Figure 2) above and other than for complying development certificate, for newspaper. and any other individual, group, designated development, or for State significant development. organisation, public authority Type B development is defined as: or similar deemed by Council to have, or likely to have, an interest • Attached dwellings (10 or more dwellings); in the proposed development • Boarding houses (12 lodgers or more); • The complete or substantial demolition of a heritage item Notification Letters will include • The complete or substantial demolition of any significant the following information: feature of a heritage item. • Group Homes (12 lodgers or more); • Address of the proposed • Hostels (10 lodgers or more); development; • Multi dwelling housing (10 or more dwellings); • Name of the applicant and the name of the consent authority; • Residential flat buildings and shop top housing (10 or more dwellings); Description of the proposed • Seniors Housing (10 or more beds and/or 10 or more dwelling); development; • Hotel or motel accommodation • Name and contact number · Serviced apartments; of the relevant Development • Public entertainment facilities; Assessment Officer: • Registered clubs; · Advice that the plans may Pubs: be inspected during opening • Restricted premises; hours at Council's office, and at Council's Branch Library for the Sex services · premises; Ward in which the subject site is Massage parlours; located, during normal business • Educational establishments; hours: • Hospitals; • A statement that any person • Community facilities; may make a submission during • Places of public worship; the notification period; · Recreational areas and major recreational facilities; • The closing date for written • Amusement centres; submissions, method of • Child care centres: delivery of submissions; and • Funeral homes; • Reference to political • Methadone clinics; donations form if relevant • Non-residential development in the residential zones requiring a DA (except demolition or strata subdivision or subdivision As a guiding principle, Council of an approved dual occupancy or modification of minimal will limit neighbour notification environmental impact); to those adjoining properties • New building in industrial or business zones; affected by a proposal as well • Development in the industrial zone that is adjoining or opposite as the owners of properties residential zoned land where the hours of operation extend separated by only a walkway, outside the hours of 7.00am-7.00pm (except demolition, driveway or laneway.
-The officer subdivision, modification of minor enironmental impact with delegated authority or where development is located inside a retail shopping may extend the notification complex): distribution area based on the • Development subject to SEPP 33; extent of impact considered • Any other development not subject to Type A notification, appropriate for the size and where in the opinion of the relevant Council Officer is likely to scale of development, and the have a significant impact on residential properties. time of notification if deemed appropriate.w See further detail below regarding viewing of applications, lodgement of submissions and issuing a notice of determination.
+Planning document Miniumum timeframes Advertising and exhibition requirements Type B Developments This applies to applications for development where a proposal is likely to have a potential impact on a broader scale than Type A above and other than for complying development certificate, for designated development, or for State significant development.
+Type B development is defined as: Attached dwellings (10 or more dwellings); Boarding houses (12 lodgers or more); The complete or substantial demolition of a heritage item The complete or substantial demolition of any significant feature of a heritage item.
+Group Homes (12 lodgers or more); Hostels (10 lodgers or more); Hostels (10 lodgers or more); Multi dwelling housing (10 or more dwellings); Seniors Housing (10 or more beds and/or 10 or more dwellings); Seniors Housing (10 or more beds and/or 10 or more dwellings); Serviced apartments; Public entertainment facilities; Registered clubs; Publs; Restricted premises; Sex services premises; Massage parlours; Educational establishments; Hostels; Places of public worship; Recreational areas and major recreational facilities; Amusement centres; Child care centres; Funeral homes; Methadone clinics; Non-residential dovelopment in the residential zones requiring a DA (except demolition or strata subdivision or subdivision of an approved dual occupancy or modification of minimal environmental impact); Nevelopment is located inside a retail shopping complex); Development is to strate subdivision or opposite residential zone for the operation extend outside the hours of 7.00am-7.00pm (except demolition, subdivision, modification of minor enironmental impact or where development not subject to Type A notification, where in the opinion of the relevant Council Officer is likely to have a significant impact on residential propert